Anterior cruciate ligament injury: Hormonal and anatomic differences

 Before puberty, there is no observed difference in frequency of ACL tears between the sexes.
 Changes in sex hormone levels, specifically elevated levels of estrogen and relaxin in females during the menstrual cycle, have been hypothesized as causing predisposition of ACL ruptures.
 This is because they may increase joint laxity and extensibility of the soft tissues surrounding the knee joint.
 Ongoing research has observed a greater occurrence of ACL injuries in females during ovulation and fewer injuries during the follicular and luteal phases of the menstrual cycle.

 Study results have shown that female collegiate athletes with concentration levels of relaxin that are greater than 6.0 pg/mL are at four times higher risk of an ACL tear than those with lower concentrations.

+Relaxin is increased when estrogen levels are increased during the female menstrual cycle.
+Estrogen is at its peak just before ovulation, which makes it fall into the follicular phase of the mensural cycle.
+These hormonal rises often fall within a 2-3 day period of an increase in knee laxity.
+These times of increased estrogen concentration are subsequently related to times of reduced tendon strength and stability.
+Additionally, the use of hormonal medication such as birth control may fluctuate the window and level of laxity which should be monitored.
+The NHI, found that the use of hormonal oral contraceptives reduced the risk of tearing by 68%.
+Moreover, women are more likely to face an ACL tear or injury when they are experiencing elevated levels of estrogen or progesterone.
+During these times, females don't necessarily need to limit their activity levels out of fear or precaution but it is beneficial if they participate in the proper warm-ups or strengthening exercises to limit potential risks.

 Additionally, female pelvises widen during puberty through the influence of sex hormones.
 This wider pelvis requires the femur to angle toward the knees.
 This angle towards the knee is referred to as the Q angle.
 The average Q angle for men is 14 degrees and the average for women is 17 degrees.
 Steps can be taken to reduce this Q angle, such as using orthotics.
 The relatively wider female hip and widened Q angle may lead to an increased likelihood of ACL tears in women.